inspircd/docs/docs/3/installation/ubuntu.md

 ### What systems are supported by this package?

-This package can be installed on all x86-64 systems running Ubuntu 18.04 (Bionic Beaver) and 20.04 (Focal Fossa).
+This package can be installed on all x86-64 systems running Ubuntu 18.04 (Bionic Beaver), 20.04 (Focal Fossa), and 22.04 (Jammy Jellyfish).

 ### How do I install this package?